 The effective date of registration for a qualified grantee business whose application is accepted for registration is the filing date of its application.
-No credit or exclusion of gain is allowed under this Part for an investment made before the effective date of the registration or after the registration is revoked.
+No credit is allowed under this Part for an investment made before the effective date of the registration or after the registration is revoked.